robin-dc/robin-dc/README.md

 ### Skills and Experience : 🛠
-• 🎴 Designed and built websites in collaboration with other developers and graphic designers.
+• 🎴 Designed and built websites in collaboration with other developers and graphic designers.<br />
 • 🔎 Quality Assurance and maintain UX design for 30+ websites.